 There are two ways to manage your microservices in your event flows: orchestration and choreography.
 With orchestration, your microservices work in a call-and-response (request reply) fashion, and they’re tightly coupled, i.e. highly dependent on each other, tightly wired into each other.
 With event routing choreography, microservices are reactive (responding to events as they happen) and loosely coupled — which means that if one application fails, business services not dependent on it can keep on working while the issue is resolved.
-You can read all about the technical differences between orchestration and choreography in this blog.
+You can read all about the technical differences between orchestration and choreography.

 This modeling of event driven processes can be done manually at first or with an event portal, where you can visualize and choreograph the microservices.

 In this step, you’ll also need to identify which steps have to occur synchronously, and which ones can be asynchronous.
 Synchronous steps are the ones which need to happen for which the application or API invoking the flow is waiting for a response, or blocking, Asynchronous events can happen after the fact and often in parallel – such as logging, audit, writing to a data lake.
 In other words, applications which are fine with being “eventually consistent” can be dealt with asynchronously.
 The events float around, and microservices choreography determine how they get processed.
 Because of these key distinctions, you should keep the synchronous parts of the flow separate from the asynchronous parts.

 With your initial project chosen, your event mesh built, and a pilot event flow that you can break down into microservices, you have to get your event sources working with your event broker.
 Read more about that in this blog post, How to Tap into the 3 Kinds of Event Sources